 PITI is an acronym that stands for principal, interest, taxes and insurance.
 Many mortgage lenders estimate PITI for you before determining whether you qualify for a mortgage.

-Lending institutions don’t want to extend you a loan that you might have trouble affording.
-That means it’s generally a good idea to understand the mortgage preapproval process (also called initial approval) and work with a lender before you start shopping.
+Lending institutions don’t want to extend you a loan you might have trouble affording.
+That means it’s a good idea to understand the mortgage preapproval process (also called initial approval) and work with a lender before you start shopping.
 Your lender can help you start the process with an understanding of what PITI you can afford so you can shop accordingly.

 Now that we know the definition of PITI, let’s break down each of its components and analyze their significance.